SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.1.2 Proportion of births attended by skilled health personnel

-The target is interpreted as reducing the maternal mortality rate.
+The target is interpreted as covering research about reducing the maternal mortality rate.
 The interpretation is limited to reducing mortality as this is what is stated in both targets, rather than care/health generally -  attendance of skilled health personnel is interpreted as one way to limit mortality, and should be covered if authors connect their work to this aim.

 This query consists of 1 phrase.